SAP-samples/abap-cheat-sheets/16_Data_Types_and_Objects.md

          d,
        END OF ENUM t_enum.

-"a) Explicit base type is specified and start values provided using the VALUE addition "   Note that one value must be initial.
+"b) Explicit base type is specified and start values provided using the VALUE addition "   Note that one value must be initial.

 TYPES: basetype TYPE c LENGTH 2,